nellirism/alloculator/README.md

 - On your VS Code clone the <a href="https://github.com/nellirism/alloculator" taget="_black"> gibthub repository</a>.
 - Install dependencies
-- Create a terminal on the Budget-Tracker folder and run:
+- Create a terminal on the Alloculator folder and run:
   ```bash
   mongod
   ```